crimeraaa/libcs50-windows/README.md

 * If you're going to use Visual Studio, consider using `msvcbuild.bat` instead!

-`msvcbuild.bat`: similar to `make`, but using Visual Studio/MSVC.
+`msvcbuild.bat`: similar to `make`, but using *Visual Studio/MSVC*.

 * Before you run this, be sure to change the `VS_INSTALL` variable inside of the batchfile to the correct path of your *Visual Studio* installation, be it the IDE or the Build Tools.

-* Or, if you prefer, simply open `Developer Command Prompt For VS (year)` and `cd` to the libary's directory, then run the batchfile!
+* Or, if you prefer, simply open `Developer Command Prompt For VS (year)` and `cd` to the library's directory, then run the batchfile!

+For *MSVC*, you may get errors like these:

+    src\cs50.c(159): warning C4244: '=': conversion from 'int' to 'char', possible loss of data

+    src\cs50.c(237): warning C4996: 'sscanf': This function or variable may be unsafe.
+Consider using sscanf_s instead.
+To disable deprecation, use _CRT_SECURE_NO_WARNINGS.
+See online help for details.

+This is normal, it just means the CS50 Library itself uses some techniques or functions that, when looked at very very strictly, may be considered bad practice.

+Assuming you're just using the library for personal use, these warnings shouldn't matter all that much to you.

+However, if you're considering using this library in a real-world project, consider using a different library!
+The CS50 Library is intended more as "training wheels" for the CS50 course!

 ## Usage